Langenburg, Saskatchewan: Education

-Langenburg has one education center for students: Langenburg Central School, from Pre K to 12.
+Langenburg has one education centre for students: Langenburg Central School, from Pre K to 12.

 Media

 The Four-Town Journal newspaper covers Langenburg and its surrounding area.
 The Company was established by Bill Johnston in 1980 and was purchased by Ryan Stanko in 2019.

 Sports teams

 The Langenburg Warriors played in the Triangle Hockey League for fourteen seasons and finished fifth in the 2018-2019 regular season.
 The team joined the North Central Hockey League the following season, and then moved on to the newly established Sask East Hockey League in 2020-21.

 Langenburg also has a minor ball program that fields teams from T-ball to Midget age divisions as well as a soccer program (Langenburg United Soccer Organization).
 Langenburg High School is home to the Langenburg Eagles competing against teams in and around the province in sports such as: Volleyball, Basketball, Track and Field, Badminton, Curling, and Golf.